mattwarkentin/torontodown/inst/rmarkdown/templates/utoronto/skeleton/README.md

-# Oregon State University RMarkdown thesis template
+# University of Toronto RMarkdown thesis template

-This is the unofficial Oregon State University RMarkdown thesis template.
-You can find a copy of this template at https://github.com/zkamvar/beaverdown.
+This is the unofficial University of Toronto RMarkdown thesis template.
+You can find a copy of this template at https://github.com/mattwarkentin/torontodown.

+The template used in this package is a modified version of the TeX templated developed and maintained by Francois Pitt, which can be found at: (https://www.sgs.utoronto.ca/academic-progress/program-completion/formatting/)

 To install the template, be sure you have the following: